 Imagine making a film in 1970 and then having to wait 29-years before anyone could watch it.
 That’s what happened to director Karel Kachyňa when he wrote, directed, and produced a film that audaciously questioned the methods of the Czechoslovakian Communist Party.
-Suppressed by the same right-wing leaders that Kachyňa was shining a very bright light on, Ucho (The Ear) is a grim look at what it is like to live in a totalitarian state.
+Suppressed by the same left-wing leaders that Kachyňa was shining a very bright light on, Ucho (The Ear) is a grim look at what it is like to live in a totalitarian state.

 The story takes place over one brief paranoid evening in the life of Ludvík (Radoslav Brzobohatý) and Anna (Jiřina Bohdalová), a caustic married couple.
 Ludvík is a senior ministry official who finds himself under suspicion when his superior and others in his office are arrested and held for questioning.
 Upon returning home from a Party function, he and Anna encounter a house where both the power and phone lines have been turned off.
 In addition, there are cars parked outside and men milling about in the garden.
 Internal and external panic ensues inside their dark and untidy home, where they fear the “ear” is listening to everything they say and do.